 Possible Pot Roast Variations

-- Add bacon: Before cooking your onions, cook up 4-5 pieces of bacon.
+- Add bacon and garlic cloves: Before cooking your onions, cook up 4-5 pieces of bacon.
 Once it's cooked, remove from the dutch oven and set aside.
 Once your roast is browned, crumble the bacon and put it on top of the roast.
 Add the garlic when you are browning the vegetables.

 - A Mediterranean twist: Add olives, mushrooms and a can of fire roasted diced tomatoes to your pot under your pot roast.
 Sprinkle with oregano and rosemary.